brawby/brawby.github.io/_projects/sonos-teardown/index.md

 ---
 layout: post
-title: Sonos Teardown
-description: Conducted detailed teardown analysis of Sonos Era speaker, documenting internal components, driver configuration, and PCB design.
-Created technical documentation with photos and assembly insights for engineering reference.
+title: More About Me
+description: This is where other notable information about myself will be placed in the future
 skills:
-  - drumel
+  - Primary Education
-  - microprobing
+  - Secondary Education
-  - Electronics Teardown
+  - Advanced Education
-  - PCB analysis
+  - Achievements
-  - audio system design
+  - Skills
+  - Workspace Preferences

 main-image: /sonos.png
 ---